 I think that was my biggest complaints on Matrix (or Synapse itself), that don’t involve other protocols and I have personally experienced.
-My notes for this blog post include Matrix not having real contacts list, but they didn’t occur to me and I guess it has been doing fine enough without implementing those.
+My notes for this blog post include Elements not having real contacts list, or in other words Matrix not having canonical direct messages, but they didn’t occur to me and I guess it has been doing fine enough without implementing those.

 If any of these issues is a dealbreaker for you or you don’t want to hear a bad word about Matrix, you may be wondering what is the perfect flawless solution?
 I don’t know, personally I don’t think it may not exist and I don’t want to enter discussing compromise solutions or other protocols in this post at all.
 This list also wasn’t complete on what issues I have with Matrix (and so close to the end I don’t want to dig for references) and I have specific wishes that no protocol offers (at least not consistently, such as using multiple names and knowing which name I am using where or managing 50 different rooms with same operators everywhere, but that may get answered by Matrix.)